AICoE/elyra-aidevsecops-tutorial/README.rst

 Developers (Data Scienstist included) can rely on AI for support on their daily work.

-Project Thoth [1] develops tools that can enhance developers work, reducing their workload on mundane tasks that can be automatically handlded by bots.
+[Project Thoth][1] develops tools that can enhance developers work, reducing their workload on mundane tasks that can be automatically handlded by bots.
-This tutorial show one example of how AI (Project Thoth) can support AIDevSecOps and it will be focused on the use of an AI centric tool called Elyra [2], JupyterLab extensions to handle notebooks and Python scripts, backed by AI pipelines.
+This tutorial show one example of how AI ([Project Thoth][1]) can support AIDevSecOps and it will be focused on the use of an AI centric tool called [Elyra][2], JupyterLab extensions to handle notebooks and Python scripts, backed by AI pipelines.

-For the purpose of this tutorial we focus on local use of Elyra [2].
+For the purpose of this tutorial we focus on local use of [Elyra][2].

 Preliminary steps
 =================